 lighthouse-docker directory alongside the

-Start the docker-compose environment (you may need to use
+Start the docker-compose environment (you may need to prefix the below command with

 Watch the output of this command for the